There are some guys who you can throw on any playing surface and they'll be successful.

 Jared Mitchell Now

-The 2009 CWS Most Outstanding Player is currently playing for the High Point Rockets of the Atlantic League of Professional Baseball.
-He’s now 32.
+The 2009 CWS Most Outstanding Player most recently played for the High Point Rockers of the Atlantic League of Professional Baseball.

 He played for the Rockets in 2019 and resigned in 2020 before the coronavirus pandemic forced the league to cancel the season.
-He played for the Eastern Reyes del Tigre of the Constellation Energy League, a four-team league created as a result of COVID-19, last year.
+He played for the Eastern Reyes del Tigre of the Constellation Energy League, a four-team league created as a result of COVID-19, in 2020.